 Bringing an Elderly Parent Home During Crisis

 Unfortunately, many nursing homes are short-staffed at the moment: aides who are sick or have no one to care for their children while they are out of school.
 Even without the extra staff bringing potential infections from outside the facility, nursing homes have been hit hard by the virus.
 With so many patients and such close quarters, these facilities are breeding grounds for germs that will potentially spread this virus.
 This is nerve-wracking for families who have loved ones in elderly care facilities, but people need to consider what else they are receiving there.
-Nursing facilities offer round-the-clock care for elderly patients, such as cooking, administering medications, cleaning and doing laundry.
+Nursing facilities offer round-the-clock care for elderly patients, such as cooking, administering medications, cleaning, and doing laundry.
 If you are considering bringing your loved one home even temporarily, make sure you know exactly what their daily needs entail.
 If any physical or occupational therapy is required, it may be difficult to get home health aides to see your loved one because of shortages and concerns surrounding the virus.
-Do keep in mind, if your loved one is living at an assisted facility where they still have their own apartment, they are probably safest there and will still receive regular care.
+Do keep in mind, that if your loved one is living at an assisted facility where they still have their own apartment, they are probably safest there and will still receive regular care.
 If they are in the right state of mind, make sure you talk it over with your loved one to see if they are interested in coming to stay with you.
 Also, consult with their doctor to see if this is even an option for them.

 Facilities’ Warnings